thoom/ripple/README.md

 1. Add locking, so if a request comes for a project while another is still processing, it won't write on top of the other
 2. Update documentation with sample ripple configuration options
-3. Add overrides for composer options, including using a central composer.phar file
-4. Add overrides for items like the git configuration (using a branch instead of master for instance)

 References
 ----------